VictorCFeng/Hybrid-Oscillation-Damping-and-Inertia-Management-for-DERs/README.md

 ### Simulation Data
 - **.m Files:**
-  Each `.m` file in this repository includes the simulation data necessary for running the analysis.
+  Each `sim_m_casexxxxxx.m` file in this repository includes the simulation data necessary for running the analysis.
 This data encompasses network line parameters and DER control parameters (both inner and outer loop settings).
 - **.mat Files:**
   Each `.mat` file contains the corresponding inertia and damping values, which you can adjust according to your own requirements.